 High School Upward Bound

-High School Upward Bound Program is an academic support program that provides counseling, academic courses and supportive services to high school student.
-To help them successfully complete a post-secondary educational program.
+The High School Upward Bound Program is an academic support program that provides counseling, academic courses and supportive services to high school students to help them successfully complete a post-secondary educational program.

 The program serves high schools students in the Twin Cities metro area who: